 Blood tests.
 Many people are diagnosed with CML before they have any symptoms through a blood test, called a complete blood count (CBC).
 A CBC counts the number of different kinds of cells in the blood.
 A CBC is often done as part of a regular physical examination.
 People with CML have high levels of white blood cells.
 When the CML is more advanced, there may also be low levels of red blood cells (called anemia) and either elevated or decreased numbers of platelets.

-Bone marrow biopsy and aspiration.
+Bone marrow aspiration and biopsy.
 These two procedures are similar and often done at the same time.
 Bone marrow has both a solid and a liquid part.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
 An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
 A cytogenetic analysis (see below) may also be done on the marrow samples.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A common site for a bone marrow biopsy and aspiration is the iliac crest of the pelvic bone (see the Medical Illustrations section), which is located in the lower back by the hip.
 The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block awareness of pain) may be used.

 Molecular testing.
 Your doctor may recommend running laboratory tests on the leukemia cells to identify specific genes, proteins, and other factors unique to the leukemia.
-Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see Treatment).
+Results of these tests will help decide whether your treatment options include a type of treatment called targeted therapy (see the Treatment Options section).

-Cytogenetics is the analysis of a cell's chromosomes, including the number, size, shape, and arrangement of the chromosomes.
-This test can sometimes be done on the peripheral (circulating) blood when the CML is first diagnosed, but it requires immature blood cells that are actively dividing.
-Because of this, a bone marrow sample (see above) is usually best.
 After treatment begins, cytogenetic testing is repeated on another bone marrow sample to find out if there are fewer cells with the Philadelphia chromosome.
-All people with CML have the Philadelphia chromosome or the BCR-ABL fusion gene (described in the Overview section), so they are used to confirm the diagnosis.
+All people with CML have the Philadelphia (Ph+) chromosome and the BCR-ABL fusion gene (described in the Overview section), so the presence of these abnormalities confirms the diagnosis.
 For a small number of patients, increased blood cell counts may suggest CML, but the patients do not have the Philadelphia chromosome or the BCR-ABL fusion gene; therefore, they do not have CML but instead have a different type of chronic myeloproliferative disease (a disease in which there are too many red blood cells, white blood cells, or platelets).
-Treatment of this disease is different from that of CML.
+Treatment of these diseases is different from that of CML.

 Cytogenetic testing for CML is used to monitor how well treatment is working and if it is reducing the number of cells with the Philadelphia chromosome.
 The following tests are sometimes used with cytogenetic testing:

-- Fluorescent in situ hybridization (FISH) is a test used to detect the BCR-ABL gene and to monitor the disease during treatment.
-This test does not require dividing cells and is done using a blood sample or bone marrow cells.
+- Fluorescence in situ hybridization (FISH) is a test used to detect the BCR-ABL gene and to monitor the disease during treatment.
+This test does not require dividing cells and can be done using a blood sample or bone marrow cells.
 This test is a more sensitive way to find CML than the standard cytogenetic tests that identify the Philadelphia chromosome.

 - Polymerase chain reaction (PCR) is a DNA test that can find the BCR-ABL fusion gene and other molecular abnormalities.
 PCR tests may also be used to monitor how well treatment is working.
 This test is quite sensitive and, depending on the technique used, can find one abnormal cell mixed in with approximately 1 million normal cells.
 This test also uses a blood sample or bone marrow cells.

 Imaging tests.
 Doctors may use imaging tests to determine if the cancer is affecting other parts of the body.
-For example, a computed tomography (CT or CAT) scan or ultrasound examination is sometimes used to look at the size of the spleen in patients with CML.
+For example, a computed tomography (CT or CAT) scan or ultrasound examination is sometimes used to look at and measure the size of the spleen in patients with CML.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-Sometimes, a contrast medium (a special dye) is injected into a patient's vein to provide better detail.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
 An ultrasound is a test that uses high-frequency sound waves to produce images of the inside of the body.